prasanna-ds/ultimate-ai/README.md

 ## Assumptions

-Sources may vary, but the sink(Mongodb) can be same for storing the processed real-time events.
+Sources may vary, but the sink(Mongodb) is same for storing the processed real-time events.

 ## Implementation